Guidera History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Guidera, Guidery, Guider, Guidra, Guidry, Gidery and others.

 More information is included under the topic Early Guidera Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Guidera Settlers in the United States in the 19th Century
+Guidera Settlers in United States in the 19th Century